MarieHannaert/BIT11-Traineeship/Longreadpipeline/README.md

 ````
 This is needed because otherwise the scripts that are used in the pipeline cannot be executed.

+#### Personalize genomesize
+The genomesize is hardcoded in multiple lines. you need to change this to your genomesize.
+The lines in the Snakefile were you need to change this are:
+- 53
+- 109

 ## Executing the Nanopore pipeline
 Now everything is ready to run the pipeline.
-If you want to run the pipeline without any output, just checking it it works, you can use the following command in the **Long-read_Snakemake/**:
+If you want to run the pipeline without any output, just checking it it works, you can use the following command in the **Nanopore_only_Snakemake/**:
 ````
 $ snakemake -np
 ````